robfors/esruby-bind/README.md

 // --- JavaScript ---
 b; // => 1
 ```
 This gem also exposes exposes the `window` or `global` objects in the Ruby namespace.
-You can use them instead, but consider their limitation.
+We can use them instead, but consider their limitation.

 ```js
 // --- JavaScript ---